OADA/oada-api-server/README.md

       bookmark: "bookmarks/machines/harvesters"
     };

-If you do not change this parameter, the test will try to run against the local test server which you can start with the instructions above (npm start).
+If you do not change this parameter, the test will try to run against the local test server (localhost:3000) which you can start with the instructions above (npm start).

 **Performing the tests**

     cucumber-js -f pretty cucumber

+This will generate a color coded cucumber report, and a summary of passed/failed cases.
 When you do this, it will perform all the tests located in `/cucumber/features` directory.

 NOTE: if this fails with an error message about "superagent", try manually installing superagent with npm: